Updated November 10, 2017

 Adjunct faculty at UB bring valuable expertise and experiences to the classroom for the benefit of our undergraduate and graduate students.

 For Fall 2016, the average pay across disciplines is about $9,200 per semester.
+While the average is $9,200, there is variation in salary across the university depending on degree and level of expertise.
 This compensation is commensurate with, and sometimes exceeds, pay at other universities nationwide.

 The most common appointment for an adjunct at UB is one or two terms.